basbossink/presentations/functional-programming/notes.markdown

 ### functions are mathematical

 - same input, same output

+## Example

 - for each x there's 0 or 1 y value, never 2
   several x's can have the same y

+## Non-example

+- same input x, can have multiple y values

 ## History